SiyuanChen726/BreastAgeNet/README.md

 For Step 2.
 For visualisation, please refer to [notebook vis_tSNE](notebooks/vis_tSNE.ipynb) and [notebook vis_attention_heatmep](notebooks/vis_attention_heatmep.ipynb)

 For Step 3.
 For external testing, please refer to [notebook inference](notebooks/inference.ipynb)

+## **_BreastAgeNet_** future directions
+**_BreastAgeNet_** can identify NBT with abnormal ageing process.
+Taking it further, attention heatmaps can pinpoint tissue regions responsible for 'mismatched' tissue ageing predictions.
+This approach opens the door to techniques like spatial transcriptomics, which could further elucidate molecular abnormalities at these sites—potentially identifying early indicators of cancer initiation.

+## Acknowledgements